dEhiN/SD-Training-Master/online-platforms/coursera/ibm/getting-started-with-git-and-github/module-3-final-project/README.md

-# Introduction to Git and GitHub
+# Getting Started with Git and GitHub

 # Purpose

-This is a forked repo created for the _IBM Full Stack Software Developer_ program on Coursera.
+This is a forked repo created for the 3rd course of the _IBM Full Stack Software Developer_ program on Coursera.

 ## Simple Interest Calculator